SarthakJShetty/Weight/buildlog.md

 1. Stuff that was completed
 2. Stuff that remains
-3. Stuff to work on tommorrow
+3. Stuff to work on tomorrow

 ## 1.0 Date: 27/09/2019